-They first rented an empty store located at Main and Marine in South Vancouver and then in the summer of 1927, the use of a “little brown church” on 63rd Avenue off Main St was obtained.
-The first Christmas program was held there and was filled to overflowing.
-This building was soon sold and in September, 1928 the “Maple Hall” on Fraser Street just north of 49th Ave, was rented.
+They rented an empty store located at Main and Marine in South Vancouver until in the summer of 1927, the use of a “little brown church” on 63rd Avenue off Main St was obtained.
+The first Christmas programme was held there and was filled to overflowing.
+This building was soon sold and in September 1928, the “Maple Hall” on Fraser Street just north of 49th Ave, was rented.
 The need for their own building became apparent and the site selected was at 659 East 52nd Ave and construction soon begun.
 A team of horses together with a scraper was used to dig out the basement excation for the structure.
-The church structure became an impressive landmark in the community and an effective testimony of the gospel of Jesus Christ.
+The church building became an impressive landmark in the community and an effective testimony of the gospel of Jesus Christ.

-In the early thirties, during the depression years many people moved from the Prairie Provinces increasing the church attendance.
-It soon become necessary to enlarge the building and in 1935 an enlarged structure was completed.
+In the early 1930's, during the depression years, many people moved from the Prairie Provinces increasing the church's attendance.
+It soon become necessary to expand the building and in 1935 an enlarged structure was completed.
 On September 27th, 1939 the name of the church was officially changed to its present name of “Ebenezer Baptist Church”.
 By the late 1940’s most of the services and Sunday School Classes were conducted in English.

-During the next 28 years, the church carried out its program of evangelism and outreach until the time came that the facilities were inadequate.
+For the next 28 years, the church carried out its programme of evangelism and outreach until the time came that those facilities were also inadequate.
 The congregation again felt compelled to plan for enlarged and better facilities and after much deliberation and prayer the present building site at 6858 Fraser Street was acquired.
 The ground-breaking ceremony was held in November 1954.
 A busy time of mostly volunteer work followed for nearly two years until the structure was completed.
 On April 17th 1955, the cornerstone was laid, containing: a copy of the church constitution, a brief history of the church, documentation re. purchase of the property, a membership list, Bible, and denominational publications.

-Music played an important role in the life of Ebenezer since the beginning and much of the attractiveness of the church in neighbourhood was attributed to the music program which included a mixed choir, male choir, ladies choir, youth musicals and children’s choir.
+Music has played an important role in the life of Ebenezer since the beginning and much of the attractiveness of the church in neighbourhood was attributed to the music programme, which included a mixed choir, male choir, ladies choir, youth musicals, and children’s choir.